-The process of determining and directing the relative distribution among one or more competing requests from End-Users for the same PPE.
-Through the Allocation process, FEMA-with participation from Sub-Committee Participants-will assess the actual needs of End-Users and determine how to divide the available and projected supply of PPE to minimize impacts to life, safety, and economic disruption associated with shortages of critical PPE.
-Allocation will take place only under Exigent Circumstances.
-FEMA retains decision-making authority for all Allocation under this Plan.
+The process of analyzing and determining the relative distribution among one or more competing requests from End-Users utilizing the same National Multimodal Healthcare Supply Chains.
+Through the allotment process, FEMA-with participation from Sub-Committee Participants-will assess the actual needs of End-Users and determine how to divide the available and projected capabilities of National Multimodal Healthcare Supply Chains to minimize impacts to life, safety, and economic disruption associated with shortages.
+Allotment will take place only under Exigent Circumstances.
+With the exception of all forms of civil transportation resources under the jurisdiction of the Department of Transportation, which are excluded from this Plan, FEMA retains decisionmaking authority for allotment under this Plan.